guettli/golang-and-vscode/README.md

 * ctrl-t to open new browser tab.
 I don't like to keep a state in my head.
 I am very used to open a new browser tab with ctrl-t.
 It should work in vscode, too.

+* alt-shift-left/right for going to the previous locations is too far away.
+I need to move my pointer fingers away from F and J. Something I try to avoid.

 # Related

 * [Featurse of Go Plugin for vscode](https://github.com/golang/vscode-go/blob/master/docs/features.md) including short screencasts.